 Bought vegetables as many verities as I can to give them to a family that's in my mind.
 This cute boy caught my attention waving his hand and smiling.
 Surprisingly they were stepping out to buy veggies and boom! the bag goes to them 🙂#RandomActsOfKindness pic.twitter.com/MbE5EVBNpe

 — Shyamalatha Devi (@shyamalathadevi) December 4, 2020

 But Shyamalatha really does plan.
-For a whole month, she gathers supplies: books, tupperware, containers, school supplies, stickers, make up, purses, plants, clothes, food, and anything else she can get for people (and even animals!) in her community.
-She plans out 40 or 50 acts of kindness to make sure she has enough for the whole month, and usually does more than one act of kindness a day.
+For a whole month, she gathers supplies: books, tupperware, containers, school supplies, stickers, makeup, purses, plants, clothes, food, and anything else she can get for people (and even animals!) in her community.
+She plans out 40 or 50 acts of kindness to make sure she has enough for the whole month, as she usually does more than one act of kindness a day.
 She also plans her days around doing acts of kindness between meetings and work.

 Gave Pens, pencils, scales, notebooks, crayons and all the stationary items to Tejaswini, a 9th standard student/ our watchman’s daughter with a request to take whatever needs and distribute the rest to others.#RandomActsOfKindness #BeKind #Stationary pic.twitter.com/suCCR6OFeh